streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

 Going Further
 -------------

-If you've done the [NYC Taxi Transactions tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Overview.html) in the SDC documentation, you might have realized that this transformer is a drop-in replacement for the Jython script in that pipeline.
+If you've done the [NYC Taxi Transactions tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Overview.html) in the Data Collector documentation, you might have realized that this transformer is a drop-in replacement for the Jython script in that pipeline.
 Try duplicating that pipeline and replacing the Jython Evaluator with a Spark Evaluator, configuring it as above.
 Since this pipeline uses Stream Selector to split card from cash transactions, you should not see any errors when previewing the first 10 records.
 If you run the pipeline on the entire input data set, however, you will see that some records have the 'CRD' payment type but no credit card number.
 The transformer is correctly flagging erroneous records.

 ![modified credit card type](image_6.png)